wi-fighters/6-Node-FindWord/README.md

 ```

 **Bonus**

--   When finding a word or even a space from other files make sure you are finding the correct amount of times is appears.
+-   Run on your program this *" "*.
+It should find the correct amount of times that a space appears on a file.

 ### Rules